GregorySchwartz/diversity/README.md

                            Expects a a string, so you need a string even with std
   -o,--output FILE         The csv file containing the diversities at each
-                           position. expects a string, so you need a string wven with std
+                           position. expects a string, so you need a string even with std
 ```